3 Fat-Burning Exercises for Fat People

-Find the best fat-burning exercises best for you.
+Find the best fat-burning exercises for you.

 If you’re reading this you have probably also searched “how to lose fat.”
 That said you have most likely heard of the fat-burning zone.
 If not, it’s basically that working out at 70% to 80% of your maximum heart rate leads to fat loss.
-The longer you are able to stay in that zone, the more fat you could burn.
+The longer you are able to stay in that zone, the more fat you can burn.
 It requires a strong heart and lungs to burn fat for long spurts.
 To burn fat effectively your body needs a lot of oxygen because your heart’s pumpin’ and your lungs are breathin’.

 Find Your Fat-Burning Exercise Zone

 In order to effectively scorch fat with fat-burning exercises, you need to know your heart rate for fat burning.
 This is called the fat-burning zone.
 You can use The Chubby Runner’s helpful calculators to determine your target heart rate.

 You can also do the calculation quickly.
 According to the Centers for Disease Control, determine your maximum heart rate by subtracting your age from 220, this number will be your maximum heart rate.
 Then multiply that number by 70% – 80% to get your fat-burning heart rate zone.

 Even if you don’t have a fancy online calculator or app, you can always do the math to find your maximum heart rate and your fat-burning heart rate zone.
 Here’s a quick example for a 45-year-old male.

 220 – 45 = 175 maximum heart rate